eenti-utils/xl8r/README.md

 The _data type_ for hub data:
 - can be anything
-- supports values that are commonly "understood" by all points within the system
+- supports values that are understood by all points within the system
 - is represented generically in xl8r code as the letter **H**

 ```go